Your Silver Lake Dentist Everett WA

 Dental implants are a type of permanent tooth replacement in which small titanium screws are placed in the jawbone or gums near the extraction site of a missing tooth.
 They can last up to 20 years and may only require modest dental care to fix minor issues such as cavities and infections once placed.
 Dental implants are extremely effective when replacing numerous lost teeth at the same time since they support all of them at once.

 If you only need to replace one tooth, dental implants can be prohibitively pricey.
 Implants are anchored on either side of the jawbone by anchors that are sutured or screwed to the remainder of the jawbone.
-Consider consulting a specialist at our Cooley Smiles facility here in Silver Lake, who can provide you with vital information about dental implants, potential difficulties, and much more.
+Consider consulting a specialist and our family dentists at our Cooley Smiles facility here in Silver Lake, who can provide you with all the answers to your questions and provide vital information about dental implants, potential difficulties, and much more.

 As you can see, the success or failure of an implant is determined by the health of the individual being treated, medications that alter osseointegration potential, and the health of the tissues in the mouth.
 The stresses on implants and fixtures during normal operation are also assessed.
 The biomechanical stresses created during chewing and biting can be significant, thus planning the position and quantity of dental implants is critical for the prosthesis's long-term health.